|

 Whether

-one agrees with these suggestions or not, they are illustrative of a
+one agrees with all of these suggestions or not, they demonstrate a

 creative, imaginative approach to The Beatles archive that has been

-that he is not replaced with another corporate CEO whose priority is money,
+that Jones is not replaced with another corporate CEO whose priority is money,

 money, and also: money.
-My vote: Peter Jackson.
+Best candidate: Peter Jackson.

 BACK TO PAGE ONE |